 Late applications and late required documents will NOT be accepted for any reason.
-CLICK HERE to complete an application for the Wisconsin Parental Choice Program.

 A: Students who are residents of Wisconsin, outside of the Milwaukee Public School and Racine Unified School Districts, with an Adjusted Gross Income at or below 220% of the federal poverty level are eligible to receive a voucher to attend a private or religious school through the Wisconsin Parental Choice Program.
 Those chosen for a voucher do not have to pay any tuition, books, enrollment fees, or family fees.

 Q: Who may apply?